 Assistance and Emotional Support Animals in University Housing

-The University of Utah engages in an interactive process with students who are requesting an ESA in their University housing.
-The Center for Disability & Access reviews the requests in consideration of the University obligations under the Fair Housing Act (FHA), Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act (ADA).
+The University of Utah engages in an interactive process with students to determine a reasonable accommodation for requests.
+A student request for an Assistance Animal follows the interactive process.
+This interactive process is consistent with the University’s obligations under the Fair Housing Act (FHA), Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act (ADA).
+University housing consists of all housing options managed by the Office of Residential Life (ORL) and Sunnyside Apartments.

 To begin the request for accommodation, please complete the following steps: